Skip to content

 The season for the other three species – Leatherback, Hawksbill, and Green Turtles is October through March.
 However, because the Leatherback and Hawksbill are critically endangered turtles, their release is restricted and not included for tourists.

-How to Release Turtles, Puerto Escondido
+How to Release Turtles in Puerto Escondido

 A wooden sign is illuminated with the warm glow of the setting sun.
 It reads Welcome to Sea Turtle Camp.
 Together we recover the ocean.